 With support from the Alcoa Foundation, the Nature Conservancy is building a roadmap for comprehensive marine restoration of the Peel-Harvey Estuary.
 We are learning from community stakeholders; advancing shellfish restoration science in partnership with Murdoch University; and developing tools to identify priority restoration sites, helping us maximize benefits to natural habitats and the communities that depend on them.

 The Alcoa Foundation’s support will ensure that TNC and our partners are equipped to restore the natural splendor of the Peel-Harvey, helping sustain the fisheries, tourism, and flood resilience benefits that this estuary provides to the surrounding communities.

 A history of support:

-For nearly two decades, Legacy Alcoa Foundation has provided steadfast support for various Conservancy programs, both locally and globally.
-For example, through our Plant a Billion Trees Campaign, Alcoa Foundation contributed to planting 900,000 trees in Brazil’s threatened Atlantic Rainforest.
-The Foundation also helped restore and replenish the Alto Tiete watershed to help provide 3 million people with clean drinking water.
-Additionally, Alcoa Foundation has supported local conservation projects in Indiana to help restore critical watersheds and acquire floodplain habitat to improve the health of the Wabash River.
+For nearly two decades, the Alcoa Foundation has provided vital support for various TNC programs.
+With recent support from the Alcoa Foundation, TNC has worked with indigenous peoples in Australia, Brazil, and Canada to increase their capacity to steward millions of acres of land.
+The Alcoa Foundation contributed to planting 900,000 trees in Brazil’s threatened Atlantic Rainforest as part of TNC’s Plant a Billion Trees campaign.
+It also helped restore and replenish the Alto Tiete watershed, providing 3 million people with clean drinking water.
+In addition, the Alcoa Foundation has supported projects in Indiana that help restore critical watersheds and improve the health of the Wabash River.